kleddy17/express-pokedex/readme.md

 #### Read the Code

 - After setup, **STOP**.
 You're using an existing application, so make sure to read the code and ensure what the application does.
 Answer these questions you may want to ask yourself:

   - How does the app retrieve a list of Pokemon?
+  KRISTI'S COMMENT
+ // The app retrieves the list of Pokemon from the API of 'http://pokeapi.co/api/v2/pokemon/', and then it is named as the variable pokemonUrl//

   - How many Pokemon does the API call retrieve?
 Why that many?
+  KRISTI'S COMMENT
+  // The pokemon API call retrieves 151 pokemon.
+The programmer used slice to take only 151 pokemon from the data array results we get from the API.//

   - What are the routes defined in the application?
+  KRISTI'S COMMENT
+  //
+  1. Index/Home route has a list of pokemon with an option to favorite a pokemon/get route.
+  2. A get route in the controller pokemon.js, that takes you the favorited pokemon page, shows the pokemons sent to the database you created.
+  3. A post route that recieves the favorited pokemon and saves it to the database.
+  //

   - Think about adding a Pokemon to your favorites.

     - How will this data be submitted?
+    KRISTI'S COMMENT
+    // The data is submitted on the home page when the user click on the add to favorites button.
+The add to favorites button is linked to the index.ejs file which hold the form.

     - What will you have to do to save this data to a database?
+    I have to create a db,
     - What will you have to do to display favorite Pokemon?

 ## User Stories